Undergraduate Course: The Swinging Sixties? Exploring Culture and Society in Britain, c. 1956-1974 (SCHI10074)

 On completion of this course, the student will be able to:

-- demonstrate command of the body of knowledge considered in the course including an ability to describe and analyse key changes associated with the 1960s and to identify, through evidence and examples, areas of continuity and change;
+- demonstrate, by way of coursework and examination as required, command of the body of knowledge considered in the course including an ability to describe and analyse key changes associated with the 1960s and to identify, through evidence and examples, areas of continuity and change;

-- evaluate and utilise a variety of primary source material, including documentary and fictional film, newspapers, photographs, and oral testimony, and be able to integrate these with the findings of secondary scholarship to produce analyses of their own;
+- demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of primary source material, including documentary and fictional film, newspapers, photographs, and oral testimony, and be able to integrate these with the findings of secondary scholarship to produce analyses of their own;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.